keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 end
 ```

-Here is a `pry` example that illustrates the call to that fetcher, and its effect on the passed array:
+Below is a `pry` example that illustrates the call to that fetcher, and its effect on the passed array:

 ```
 [7] pry("")> a = []; fetcher.(a, 2)